If you’re a gamer, now is the time to get serious about ergonomics. Why? Because your health is at risk.

 In this day and age, there are a ton of excellent keyboards out there.
 Many of them are made just for gaming and provide lasting comfort for serious players.
 You’ll also find some attractive ergonomic models designed for typists who crank out some serious wordage.

-What should you look for in an ergo keyboard?
+But how does ergonomics relate to keyboarding, and what should you look for in an ergonomic gaming keyboard?
 A few things.

 You’ll also want to opt for a wrist rest for maximum comfort and safety.
 Some keyboards boast built-in wrist rests, but others require a standalone purchase.
 Either way, these little guys are essential for keeping your wrists supported and pain-free.

 Our last recommendation?
 Consider a split keyboard like the Kinesis Gaming Freestyle Edge.
-These are designed around your wrist’s natural contours and provide unparalleled support.
+These are designed around your wrist’s natural contours and provide unparalleled support, delivering all the advantages of ergonomic keyboards.

 Next up is the almighty mouse.